CSUMB-SCD/team14_test/README.md

 NOTE: It takes a little while for the backend to wake up.

+NOTE: This GitHub is for the Angular Side of the project

 LINK TO USERS DB:

         - GitHub Link : https://github.com/MarcoAguilera/SpringBootUsersDB